 “A large number of near-death experiencers report that they felt one of the reasons they had their experience was because they had lost their way in life.
 Because of this, they required a major wake up call, which is what their near-death experience provided them with.
 A wake up call does not turn formerly dysfunctional people into healthy people.
 It gives them a story to share, a map to follow, and concrete ways to begin to tackle all the areas of their lives and personalities that require deepening and healing.
 What this means is that near-death experiencers, while they often have wonderful stories to tell, including stories of miraculous healings and newfound paranormal abilities, are not necessarily the wisest, healthiest, most evolved people.

 “So this is a double warning.

-“First, to near-death experiencers: Spiritual experiences, by themselves, do not transform any of us into perfect beings.
+“First, to near-death experiencers: Spiritual experiences, by themselves, do not transform any of us into perfect beings overnight.
 We still must do the hard work of purifying egos and integrating spiritual visions and understandings with the practical realities of life.
 If we try to ride the power of spiritual experiences without doing the hard work of personal transformation, we will end up crashing and burning, and potentially taking a lot of others with us.

 “Second, to those who are looking to near-death experiencers as emissaries of The Divine: Yes, near-death experiencers have been sent back, in part, to share their stories and, by doing so, help illuminate all of us.
 Beyond that, near-death experiencers may or may not be able to offer solid, seasoned advice.
 Along with integrating whatever spiritual experiences they had into daily life, it often takes decades of daily work on shadow and developmental issues to create vessels that allow The Divine to emerge in us in healthy, balanced, full blown ways.
 The same is true for us.
 Like near-death experiencers, we must also work on ourselves, which includes not giving our power and personal responsibility away to others who appear to be more evolved than we are.